 - Swimming pool accidents.
 The property owner of a swimming pool has an obligation to keep the pool safe and prevent accidents.

 - Elevator/escalator accidents.
-Property owners with an escalator or elevator on the premises must properly install and maintain the equipment as to not caused injuries.
+Property owners with an escalator or elevator on the premises must properly install and maintain the equipment as to not cause injuries.